JKGam3r/DOStockDashboard/README.md

 # DOStockDashboard
-Creates a dashboard for a user-inputted stock symbol.
+The goal of this project is to create a dashboard for a user-inputted ticker symbol.
+The ticker symbol is used to gather historical stock prices (open, high, low, close), along with balance sheet and income statement values.
+The output (after user has inputted necessary information including the stock symbol is a Microsoft Excel file with a visible dashboard with various charts and sections of data.